benjaminbialy/benjaminbialy/README.md

 <img src="https://github.com/benjaminbialy/benjaminbialy/blob/main/githubHeaderIMG.png" align="center"/>
 </div>   -->

 ### 🧑‍💻 Hey there!
-I'm a freelance front end web developer based in the beautiful Australia 🐨☀️🌊
+I'm a freelance fullstack developer based in the beautiful Australia 🐨☀️🌊
 I've spent years working with various web technologies such as HTML, CSS, Javascript and even a bit of PHP.
 Recently, I've been working with React.js (Next.js included) a tonne and have been using Firebase for their Authentication and Database services.

 I've built projects ranging from a CRUD app to interact with OpenAI and the LinkedIn API to advanced Stripe checkout flows with webhooks to handle relevant payment events.
 I've even built a [Web based Chat App](https://cloaked.netlify.app/) to talk to my friends.